jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 - Project Info popover with list of all markers and with new Project and Media Item notes.

-- Ingest feature with user selectable transcode or only copy.
+- Ingest feature with user selectable transcode or only copy. **coming 2.26**

 - Auto proxy creation if requested.